Noxicid Caps (Esomeprazole)

 Driving and Operating Machinery

-Be careful before driving or using machines or tools until you know how Noxicid Caps affects you.
+Exercise caution when driving or using machinery until you know how Noxicid Caps affects you.

 Storage